 What attracted you most to this program (250 words or less)?

-I think the future will be digital, so those who cannot adapt will be left behind.
-By pursuing an MS in Technology Management degree at University of Columbia, I will as TMGT PS5116 (Digital Strategy and Leadership) that will like called Bluelow-income peoplein finding job as manual labour.
+By pursuing an MS in Technology Management degree at the University of Columbia, I will have the opportunity to do the capstone project that is highly lauded by Columbia alumni.
+I am planning to create a platform inspired by LinkedIn called Blue for blue-collar workers.
+With this job board, I hope to assist low-income people in finding manual work in a quick and intuitive manner.

-The capstone project will allow me to apply all the business and technological knowledge I gained during the program to create an interesting start-up concept that includes a business strategy, financial model, and investor presentation.
-There will be a final presentation that will allow me to give the Blue professional pitch under exam circumstances and address questions from the experts.
-I believe that all of my class learnings, together with individual reflecting sessions with the professor and TAs will undoubtedly support me in establishing a comprehensive and promising business strategy for the Blue platform.
-Furthermore, the startup lab at Columbia Business School and the startup bootcamp at Columbia Engineering will give further help and direction in getting my Blue platform to launch. prepare me to devise sustainable solution when facing a business problemthis class will accommodate me with knowledge in using technology for many business purposes such as making future investment, project, and innovation using the latest technology in business.
-Acquiring those skillsets would be my short-term career goals since I am planning to digitalize my family business from a paper-based system to an ERP and digital system.
-MS Technology Management will also equip me in pursuing my long-term career goal which is creating a start-up company similar to LinkedIn for blue collar workers instead of professional workers which will help blue collar workers easier in finding jobs.
-In addition, by taking Technology Management program, I can learn the knowledge such as machine learning and use it to operate a company in a digital world selling service products like LinkedInHaving done this programindustry and.
+The capstone project will allow me to apply my newfound business and technological knowledge.
+Through this project, I aspire to create an interesting start-up concept that includes a business strategy, financial model, and investor presentation.
+The part I look forward to the most is the final presentation, which allows me to professionally pitch the Blue platform to industry experts and address their questions and feedback.
+My class learnings, together with individual reflecting sessions with the professors and TAs will help me establish a comprehensive and promising business strategy for the Blue platform.
+Furthermore, the startup lab at Columbia Business School and the startup bootcamp at Columbia Engineering will provide the necessary guidance for the Blue platform’s launch.
+By attending this program, I believe I can gain more knowledge and determine whether it is feasible to set up this start-up company in my home country.

-Furthermore, an MS in Technology Management program at Columbia University will be the defining experience on which I will build my entrepreneurship abilities through the capstone project and many other courses.
-More than just abilities in innovation and digital strategy, I feel this program will teach me how to succeed in a competitive corporate environment.
+In conclusion, an MS in Technology Management program at Columbia University will be the defining experience that will prepare me to succeed in a competitive corporate environment.

 FINAL DRAFT:

 After your revision, there is now a realistic reason why you're attracted to this program.
 By addressing the specific parts of the capstone project and tying it to your own goal, your essay now sounds more professional and personal.
 Good job